hoehermann/purple-gowhatsapp/README.md

 Features which are present in the go-whatsapp version but missing here:

-* Geting list of participants in group chat.
 * Support for proxy servers (whatsmeow limitation).

 Known issues:

 * Group Chats:
-  * Topic (friendly name) is not set.
-  * Participant lists are not populated.
   * Attachments are downloaded, but link is not shown in group conversation window (not a Purple limitation, tdlib can do it).
   * Cannot send files of any kind to groups (Purple limitation? tdlib can embed images).
   * Group chats are not listed in spectrum.